Squatters Rights in New York & Adverse Possession Laws 2024

 The best way to avoid a squatter situation is to stop unwanted trespassers from occupying your property in the first place.
 Here are a few tips to help:

-• Make frequent visits to your property: Check in on your property frequently to avoid giving the impression that it’s abandoned or unoccupied.
+• Make frequent visits to your property: Check in on it frequently to avoid giving the impression that it’s abandoned or unoccupied.

-• Secure your property’s windows and doors: Make unwanted entries difficult or impossible by reinforcing your property’s entry points.
+• Secure your property’s windows and doors: Reinforce your property’s entry points to make unwanted entries difficult or impossible.

 • Give your property a lived-in look: Keep up with landscaping, collect mail regularly, or park a car in the driveway to give the impression that your property is occupied.